 Food Access Help

-Title image: the glut stall at St Swithun’s
+Title image: the Food Stall at St Swithun’s

 The pandemic means that more households find it hard to afford the food they need.
 Bridport Local Food Group has published a list of the local food access initiatives, including when they are open and how to contact them.The pandemic sadly has meant people who would not normally use the services provided by local food banks and community groups are coming forward.
 To ensure that the everyone in the Town and surrounding area are aware of all the services available and how to access them, the Bridport Local Food Group has published the following list: